Superannuation for the self-employed

 Visit our Investments pages for more information to help you determine which option/s may be right for your particular circumstances.

-Insurance is not automatic or compulsory for our Personal account members and you will need to apply for insurance cover, which is paid for out of your Nationwide Super account.
+Insurance is not automatic or compulsory for our Nationwide Super – Personal account members.
+This means you will need to apply for insurance cover, which is paid for out of your account.

 Types of cover

 The types of cover available are Death and/or Total and Permanent Disablement (TPD) cover; and Income Protection cover.

 - Death cover—pays a lump sum on your death or the diagnosis of a terminal illness.